 Over the years many have suggested that Peter Tosh’s song “Burial” in which he sings, “Them want I them want I, to come a dem funeral…” was meant for Bob Marley.
-Of course Peter Tosh did not attend Bob Marley’s funeral and this could be the primary reason people assumed it was meant for Bob.
+Of course Peter Tosh did not attend Bob Marley’s funeral and this could be the primary reason people assumed the song was meant for Bob.

 There are also other parts of the song where Tosh sings, “It’s a big disgrace, how you rob up the place”, and we now know that the Barrett Brothers were robbed of their contributions to all the Bob Marley and the Wailers albums.
 Tosh continued on in the song, “You rob everything you can find, you even rob the blind.”
 The Barrett Brothers were not literally blind but we know they could not read, so they were in fact blind to the contract that they got tricked into signing.